 Lake / Backwaters

 The northern end of the lake has a palace with a courtyard while its southern end has a pavilion of 12 pillars.
-Rana Jai Singh's palaces, Hawa Mahal and Ruthi Rani Ka Mahal, are set in the foothills overlooking Jaisamand Lake.
+Rana Jai Singh's palaces, Hawa Mahal and Ruthi Rani Ka Mahal are set in the foothills overlooking Jaisamand Lake.
 The summer palaces of the Queens of Udaipur surround Jaisamand Lake on all sides.
 On the embankment, there are six beautiful chhatris built at intervals and a temple of Narmadeshwar Mahadev.
 In front of these chhatris, stands a beautifully carved elephant on a pedestal, with its trunk upwards.

 Surrounding Jaisamand Lake is the Jaisamand Wildlife Sanctuary.
-Built in the year 1957, the sanctuary covers an area of 62 sq. km.
+Established in the year 1957, the sanctuary covers an area of 62 sq. km.
 It was earlier used as a hunting reserve by the royalty.
-The sanctuary is the home to several migratory and rare birds as well as wildlife like panthers, deer, leopard, hyena, jungle cat, fox, wild boar etc. This sanctuary hails a large variety of resident and migratory birds and animals.
+The sanctuary is the home to several migratory and rare birds as well as wildlife like panthers, deer, leopard, hyena, jungle cat, fox, wild boar, etc. This sanctuary hails a large variety of resident and migratory birds and animals.
 Now, it has been converted into a game sanctuary.

 Timings: 10 AM to 5 PM

 Boat Ride Cost: Rs 30 for Indians and Rs.
 80 for Foreigners

 Jaisamand Wildlife Sanctuary Fee: Rs.
 10 for Indians, Rs.
 80 for Foreigners